ModupeD/tammi-tech/README.md

 ## Project Overview

-The OBAI website is designed to assist users in speeding up their **vehicle repair** and **insurance claim** processes.
-By utilizing AI, particularly the **RepairBot**, users can quickly document damages, process claims, and get real-time assistance in the repair process.
+This portfolio website is designed to showcase my software engineering journey, highlighting my work with **React.js**, mobile app development using **Flutter** and **React Native**, and my passion for creating meaningful user experiences.

-The platform also provides useful **resources** for understanding automotive repairs and the insurance claims process, helping insurance adjusters, claimants, and repair shops.
+The platform also features my **projects** with companies like Amerifusion, ASL Solutions, and other significant contributions to the tech industry.

 ## Features

-- **RepairBot**: AI-powered assistance for vehicle repairs and insurance claims.
+- **Project Showcase**: Highlighting key projects and professional experiences
-- **Resources**: A comprehensive section containing articles, FAQs, and guides to help users better understand the repair and claim process.
+- **Resume**: Comprehensive overview of my technical skills and work history
-- **Responsive Design**: Fully responsive website design that works across mobile, tablet, and desktop.
+- **Responsive Design**: Fully responsive website design that works across mobile, tablet, and desktop
-- **Animations & Smooth Transitions**: Leveraging **Framer Motion** for fluid animations and transitions.
+- **Animations & Smooth Transitions**: Leveraging **Framer Motion** for fluid animations and transitions
-- **Contact & Demo Pages**: Easy access to support and a demo of the AI-powered services.
+- **Contact & Scheduling**: Easy access through multiple platforms and Calendly integration

 ## Technology Stack

-- **React**: JavaScript library for building the user interface.
+- **React**: JavaScript library for building the user interface
-- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development
-- **Framer Motion**: Animation library for smooth transitions and UI interactions.
+- **Framer Motion**: Animation library for smooth transitions and UI interactions
-- **React Router**: Handles routing between different pages.
+- **React Router**: Handles routing between different pages
-- **Lazy Loading**: Components are lazy-loaded to improve performance.
+- **Lazy Loading**: Components are lazy-loaded to improve performance
-- **Google Fonts**: Used for typography.
+- **Google Fonts**: Used for typography

 ## Installation